openfaas/docs/docs/reference/async.md

 By default there is one queue-worker replica deployed which is set up to run a single task of up to 30 seconds in duration.

 You can increase the parallelism by setting the queue worker's "max_inflight" option to a value greater than one.
 This will cause the queue-worker to concurrently receive up to max_inflight many messages and simultaneously invoke their corresponding functions.
 Should you wish to restrict concurrency for certain functions, please make use of [multiple queues](#Multiple-queues) and separate these functions accordingly.
-When scaling up a queue worker, please be aware that you will get up to 'n * max_inflight' parallel function invocations.

 Additional replicas of the queue-worker can also be added, such that the total async concurrency for a cluster will be: max_inflight * (number of queue-worker replicas).

 So a value of `max_inflight` 100 and 1 queue-worker, will mean a system-wide async concurrency of 100.
 A value of `max_inflight` 100 and 3 queue-workers, will mean a system-wide async concurrency of 300.

-Edit the Kubernetes helm chart or the docker-compose.yml file for faasd.
+Kubernetes users can tune this in the values.yaml file of the openfaas helm chart. faasd users should edit the docker-compose.yml file.

-The [OpenFaaS workshop](https://github.com/openfaas/workshop) has more instructions on running tasks asynchronously.
+The official eBook for OpenFaaS has more details on the async system in OpenFaaS.
+See also: [Training](/tutorials/training/)

 #### Multiple queues